mironovma/mironovma/README.md

 <h1>
  ✌<br>
   Hi there ― <br>
-  my name is Maxim, <br>
+  my name is Maxim,<br>
-  web developer.
+  I'm web developer.
 </h1>

 ### Some words about me